Welcome to today's edition of the Rush 24-7 podcast.

 We've got, have you heard all the excuses being made for Obama?

-Folks, this is this is it's funny.
+Folks, this is, it's funny.

 It is great.

-From the Daily Beast, which is Newsweek Tina Brown, does Obama even want to win the election?
+Does Obama even want to win the election?

-From the observer, has a disillusioned Barack Obama lost the will to win.
+From The Observer, has a disillusioned Barack Obama lost the will to win.

-Chris Saliza, the Washington Post, is Obama overrated as a candidate.
+Chris Saliza, The Washington Post, is Obama overrated as a candidate.

 At least that's how he starts.

-By the end of Siliz's piece, he um pats himself on the back and says, never mind, Obama's still the best candidate in the history of the world.
+By the end of Saliza's piece, he pats himself on the back and says, never mind.

 Has Obama become bored with being president?